jupiter/node-mappable/README.md

 to-view-object
 ===================

-Inherit from this base class to enable recursive conversion to a view-friendly object structure, mapped to standard templates with per-endpoint overrides.
+Inherit from this base class to enable recursive conversion to a view-friendly object structure, mapped to standard templates with optional overrides.

 ## Use case